Flash-X/Flash-X-docs/docs/source/IO.rst

 Another implementation of the IO unit uses the Parallel-NetCDF library available at http://www.mcs.anl.gov/parallel-netcdf/.
-At this time, the Flash-X code requires version 1.1.0 or higher.
-Our testing shows performance of PNetCDF library to be very similar to HDF5 library when using collective I/O optimizations in parallel I/O mode.
+At this time, the
+|flashx| code requires version 1.1.0 or higher.
+Our testing shows
+performance of PNetCDF library to be very similar to HDF5 library when using collective I/O optimizations in parallel I/O mode.

 There are two different PnetCDF IO unit implementations.
-Both are parallel implementations, one for each supported grid, the Uniform Grid and .
+Both are parallel implementations, one for each supported grid, the Uniform Grid and ``PARAMESH``.
 It is important to remember to match the IO implementation with the correct grid.
-To include PnetCDF IO in a simulation the user should add to the line.
+To include PnetCDF IO in a simulation the user should add ``-unit=IO/IOMain/pnetcdf.....`` to the ``setup`` line.
 See examples below for the two different PnetCDF IO implementations.

 .. container:: codeseg